 - Customizable: Integrate with your org chart and using each individual’s schedule and device preference.

-- Targeted: People get overwhelmed during major events.
-Target notifications to alleviate alert fatigue.
+- Targeted: People get overwhelmed during major events, especially when their phones or inboxes are filling up with notifications.
+Targeted notifications help to alleviate alert fatigue.

-Plans should also document how to warn building occupants to take protective action during disruptive events.
-The communications process during and after an emergency should include protocols and procedures to alert first responders, including public emergency services, trained employees and management.
-Response team must ascertain employee wellness and provide status on issues and keep management informed of new developments.
+The communications process during and after an emergency should include protocols and procedures to alert first responders, including public emergency services, trained employees, and management.
+The response team must ascertain employee wellness and provide status on issues and keep management informed of new developments.
 A leading communications platform can enable these steps with a single click on a mobile device.

-Social media, around-the-clock news and other instantaneous methods of communication have made communicating clearly and concisely with employees, customers and business partners particularly important.
+Social media, around-the-clock news, and other instantaneous methods of communication have made communicating clearly and concisely with employees, customers, and business partners are particularly important.
 Communication channels could include social media, blast text messaging, blast phone calls, 800 numbers, and company websites.

 Incident management begins not with an incident but long before.
 Your preparation will directly impact the seriousness of the incident when it occurs.
 Make no mistake: Regardless of your preparation, incidents will happen.
 From data breaches to building fires, they happen every day.

-Be prepared, and automate time-consuming activities like finding on-call employees and setting up escalation procedures throughout the business continuity management lifecycle.
-The time you save could also save your company, your job and sometimes lives.
+Be prepared and automate time-consuming activities like finding on-call employees and setting up escalation procedures throughout the business continuity management lifecycle.